 It has been three years since we visited the island of Bali and the thought of going back hasn’t left our minds ever since.
 It was Chat and I’s second time to go on an out of the country trip together and it was still a learning experience for us then.
-Three years later, and the memories made (despite empty pockets and withering bank accounts) will never be forgotten.
+Three years later, and the memories made (despite empty pockets and withered bank accounts) will never be forgotten.

 We still dream of Bali and our eyes lit up every time we reminisce or share stories of our vacation with our friends.
-Maybe in a year or two we will be able to fulfill our wish of going back and exploring more.
+Maybe in a year or two we would be able to fulfill our wish of going back and exploring more.
 For now, sharing photos below of our favorite memories made in Bali.

 Where to stay in Bali – Uluwatu

 We availed of the free bicycle rentals from our hotel to explore the vicinity and chanced upon this beach called Dreamland.
 With the water so blue and waves so crazy, it was the perfect introduction to our Balinese escape.